-Land Health Outcome Policy Priority Area Proposed Investment 2021-2022 (\$,000) Proposed Investment 2022-2023 (\$,000) Proposed Investment 2023-2024 (\$,000) Improving On-farm Soil, Vegetation and Biodiversity for larger agricultural enterprises in the Corangamite Management Unit This project builds on the experiences of the Corangamite CMA in partnership with farmers, community groups (including Landcare) and agriculture industry groups of the Corangamite region to enhance soil health and native vegetation on farms.
-Soil acidity has been identified as a regional soil health issue within the Corangamite region and this project will then focus on farmers within the central cropping areas of the region to adopt soil acidity management practices.
-While farmers within the southern dairy and cattle grazing areas of the region, will be, targeted to improve their capacity to manage dairy effluent, apply appropriate nutrient management regimes and incorporate native vegetation into farming systems.
+Land Outcome Policy Priority Area Proposed Investment 2022-2023 (\$,000) Proposed Investment 2023-2024 (\$,000) Proposed Investment 2024-2025 (\$,000) Improving On-farm Soil, Vegetation and Biodiversity for larger agricultural enterprises in the Corangamite Management Unit This project builds on the experiences of the Corangamite CMA in partnership with farmers, community groups (including Landcare) and agriculture industry groups of the Corangamite region. to enhance soil health and native vegetation on farms.
+Soil acidity has been identified as a regional soil health issue within the Corangamite region and this project will then focus on farmers within the central cropping areas of the region to adopt soil acidity management practices. while farmers within the southern dairy and cattle grazing areas of the region, will be, targeted to improve their capacity to manage dairy effluent, apply appropriate nutrient management regimes and incorporate native vegetation into farming systems.
 The overall approach is based upon knowledge and extension activities, supported by some financial incentive programs.
 Different approaches are tailored to suit different target audiences to ensure maximum engagement and participation.
-Waterways Planning and management Biodiversity Partnerships Build Capability and Capacity Regional Leadership 457 458 458 Regional Landcare Coordination The Regional Landcare Coordinator (RLC) program is funded by the Victorian Government's Landcare Program and supports 152 community-based environmental volunteer groups with more than 4,200 members.
+Waterways Planning and management Biodiversity Partnerships Build Capability and Capacity Regional Leadership 513 22 - Regional Landcare Coordination The Regional Landcare Coordinator (RLC) program is funded by the Victorian Government's Landcare Program and supports 152 community-based environmental volunteer groups with more than 4200 members.
 The Regional Landcare Coordinator (RLC) position develops and implements regional Landcare support plans, undertake capacity building with groups and networks and facilitate access to grants and other funding.
-Participation Biodiversity Waterways Land Management Waterway & catchment health Community engagement & partnerships Water for agriculture 228 170 153 Victorian Landcare Grants in Corangamite Grants which are an annual grant funding for on-ground projects and group/network start-up, maintenance and support.
+Community benefits Biodiversity Partnerships Community engagement & partnerships 221 216 216 Victorian Landcare Grants in Corangamite The Victorian Landcare Program funds the Victorian Landcare Grants which are an annual grant funding for on-ground projects and group/network start-up, maintenance and support.
 The grants are currently delivered by the Catchment Management Authorities across the state.
-Participation Biodiversity Waterways Land Management Waterway & catchment health Community engagement & partnerships 254 254 254
+Community benefits Biodiversity Partnerships Community engagement & partnerships 250 250 250